Troubleshooting

 Most charging problems have a simple fix.
 The pattern is almost always the same: check the connector, check the payment, try a different stall or a different charger.
 Once you have been through it a few times, it stops being stressful.

-For more specific scenarios, the free EVcourse app covers 100+ real-world charging situations with step-by-step visual guides.
+For more specific scenarios, the EVcourse app covers real-world charging scenarios with step-by-step solutions.
 Pick your problem, follow along, and get back on the road.
+For a broader overview of how EVcourse helps, see why every EV driver needs EVcourse, or start with our guide to electric car charging made simple.